k-pulkit/k-pulkit.github.io/my_collections/_posts/aws/2024-07-13-Exploding-SparkLogs-EMR.md

 }
 ```

-## How it Works:
+## How it Works

 ##### Service Loader Magic:
-The key to this working is a special file we added to our project called META-INF/services/org.apache.spark.deploy.history.EventFilterBuilder.
-This file contains the fully qualified class name of our CustomEventFilterBuilder.
+The key to this working is a special file we added to our project called **META-INF/services/org.apache.spark.deploy.history.EventFilterBuilder**.
+This file contains the fully qualified class name of our *CustomEventFilterBuilder*.
 When Spark starts up, it automatically discovers this file and loads our filter builder.

 ##### Builder Does Its Thing:
-When it's time to filter events, Spark calls the createFilter() method on our CustomEventFilterBuilder.
-This simply returns a new instance of our CustomEventFilter.
+When it's time to filter events, Spark calls the `createFilter()` method on our *CustomEventFilterBuilder*.
+This simply returns a new instance of our *CustomEventFilter*.

 ##### Filter in Action:
-The CustomEventFilter takes over.
-Its acceptFn function checks each event's class name.
-If the class name matches one of the events in our excludedEvents list (in our case, SparkListenerQueryExecutionMetrics and SparkListenerEffectiveSQLConf), the event is rejected during compaction.
+The *CustomEventFilter* takes over.
+Its `acceptFn` function checks each event's class name.
+If the class name matches one of the events in our excludedEvents list (in our case, *SparkListenerQueryExecutionMetrics* and *SparkListenerEffectiveSQLConf*), the event is rejected during compaction.

 ## Why This Approach is Awesome